NavInvest Greece is the investment advisory service provided by Navigator Consulting in Greece.

 This land plot is located in a stunning area of natural beauty in north-western Crete.
 It includes a sandy beach, and can build a minimum of 22,000 sq.m.

 This unique estate is located on a promontory between two sandy beaches, and includes 13 villas in a gated community.

 This private island is located in a sheltered location in the Corinthian Gulf with stunning views.
 It has planning permission to build 800 sq.m.

 We take a conservative and skeptical approach towards all aspects of investment advisory and structuring in Greece.
 Our basic investment thesis is based on the following tenets:

 1. Asset values have rebounded in Greece following the 2010 Greek debt crisis and its nadir in 2015, when Prime Minister Alexis Tsipras drove the country to capital controls.
 The improving macroeconomic climate since then, and in particular the tourism rebound and the investor-friendly attitude of the Mitsotakis government (2019 - present) have contributed to a rise in property values.
-While still under-valued compared with many other European locations, the value fundamentals in many areas are now distorted and require careful assessment and management.
+While comparatively undervalued compared with many other European capitals, the value fundamentals in many areas of Greece are now distorted and require careful assessment and management.